No items found.

 Prior to finding Litify, Negretti & Associates relied on a CRM and other one-off technology solutions.
 But as a remote firm, it became vital that they have one central location that everyone in the firm could work from.
 That turned out to be Litify.

-As the coronavirus pandemic continues to upend normal life for everyone in the world, it can seem impossible to find anything good associated with the virus.
+As COVID continues to impact our personal and professional lives, it can seem impossible to find anything good associated with the virus.
 But there are lessons to be learned from this crisis, and opportunities to come out stronger than before.

 One silver lining is that there is greater familiarity and acceptance of remote work.
 In the past, many gripped to the misconception that work could not happen outside of a physical office.
 But now that we’ve all been thrust into this new normal, there will hopefully be fewer naysayers in the future.